Problems

-Draw a picture how Robinson used to tie the goat and the wolf in order for the goat to graze the grass in the shape of a ring
+Draw a picture how Robinson could have used pegs and ropes to tie the wolf and the goat so that the goat grazed an area in the shape of a ring (like a disc with a hole in the middle).

-While studying numbers and its properites, Robinson came across a 3-digit prime number with the last digit being equal to the sum of the first two digits.
-What was the last digit of that number if among the number did not have any zeros among it’s digits?
+While studying numbers and their properties, Robinson came across a three-digit prime number whose last digit equals the sum of the first two digits.
+What are the options for the last digit of this number, given that none of its digits is zero?

 One day Friday multiplied all the numbers from 1 to 100.
 The product appeared to be a pretty large number, and he added all the digits of that number to receive a new smaller number.
 Even then he did not think the number was small enough, and added all the digits again to receive a new number.
 He continued this process of adding all the digits of the newly obtained number again and again, until finally he received a one-digit number.
 Can you tell what number was it?